cplAloysius/SC7_Group4_MiniProject/README.md

 ## Problem Definition
 - Can fake news be detected based on specific features that identify them as fake?
 - Which model should we use to detect this?
-## Models Used
+## Model Used
-1. Passive Aggressive Classifier
-2. Bayes Classifier
-3. K Nearest Neighbors Algorithm
+K Nearest Neighbors Algorithm
 ## Conclusion
 - Assumptions were made for how certain factors corelated with news being fake
 - Exploratory data analysis was used to confirm these assumptions